amanjain7838/FlappyBird/README.md

 ## Description

-Flappy Bird is android game developed using java.<br>
+Flappy Bird is an android game developed using java.<br>
 <small>Original Flappy Bird game was developed by Dong Nguyen.</small>